Logical Volume partitioning

 vgdisplay vulcan

-At this point you have to decide how big the logical volume should be at the beginning.
+At this point you have to decide how big the LV should be at the beginning.
 One advantage of LVM is the ability to adjust the size without rebooting.

-In our example, we want a 300GB volume named spock inside the volume group named vulcan:
+In our example, we want a 300GB LV named spock inside the VG named vulcan:

 lvcreate -n spock --size 300g vulcan